Mold Removal in Petal, MS Mississippi 39465

 Assistance from a professional is only a phone call away.

-2. visible microbial growth.
+2. Visual Microbial Growth.
 Dark splotches on the ceiling, walls floors or baseboards.
-Splotches in the ceiling may indicate a leaking roof or a burst pipe or condensation in ductwork.
-Dark spots or brown or black mold that are visible on the walls may indicate cracks or burst pipe behind the drywall.
-This may be an ongoing leak, however the damage can only become worse.
+Spots in the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
+Dark patches or brown or black mold in the walls may be a sign of cracks or burst pipe behind the drywall.
+It may be a slow leak, but the damage is likely to become worse.

-4. Unexplained illness.
-A constant cough, headache, nausea or being sick only at home or in certain areas.
-These persistent allergy-type symptoms could indicate that mold may be present.
-The 4 groups most susceptible to the effects of mold are:
+4. Unexplained Illness.
+Nagging coughing, headaches and nausea or feeling sick only you are at home or in certain areas.
+The persistent symptoms of allergies could indicate that mold is present.
+The four groups that are most vulnerable to mold-related illnesses are:

 • Children